 Some people ask for an official bio.
 I point them to the below and ask that they cut-and-paste it.

 Shoba Narayan is an award-winning author and columnist.
-She is the author of three books
+She is the author of four books available here.

-She graduated from the Columbia Journalism School; and is an alumnus of Mount Holyoke College and Women’s Christian College.
+She graduated from the Columbia Journalism School which awarded her a Pulitzer Fellowship; and is an alumnus of Mount Holyoke College and Women’s Christian College.

 The bio which I would like to give is below:

 Shoba Narayan dreams of being a stand up comic or a trapeze artist both of which are unrealistically ambitious given that she is galactically un-funny and clumsy to boot.

 Meanwhile, she writes about food, travel, fashion, art and her native India for many publications, including Condé Nast Traveler, The National, Financial Times, Destinasian, Gourmet, Time, Silk Road, the New York Times, Wall Street Journal, Washington Post, Newsweek, Knowledge@Wharton, and other publications.
 She is a columnist with Mint Lounge and The National, Abu Dhabi.

 She is the author of four books, Monsoon Diary, Return to India.
 Katha and The Cows of Bangalore.
 She works on improving her memory and becoming fit without exercising.